pletzer/pyterp_tests/docs/report.md

  * The method of regridding depends on the field.
 Cell centred fields with bounds arrays require conservative interpolations as they associate average values across cells.
 Field values attached to cell nodes should use bilinear interpolation.

  * Regardless of whether bilinear interpolation or conservative interpolation is used, the computation of the interpolation weights is typically orders of magnitudes slower than the evaluation of the interpolation.
 Hence, we recommend to split the weight computation from the interpolation proper.
 This will allow users to amortize the cost of computing the interpolation weights, particularly in scenarios where the field is time dependent or has a vertical axis.
-The same interpolation weights can also be used for other fields provided they share the same staggering and grid.
+The same interpolation weights can also be used for other fields provided they share the same staggering and grids.

- * Only one package supports bilinear and conservative interpolation on general structured grids: ESMF.
-The package also supports regridding on unstructured grids in up to 3 dimensions.
+ * Only one package (ESMF) supports bilinear and conservative interpolation on general structured grids.
+ESMF also supports regridding on unstructured grids in up to 3 dimensions and second order accutate interpolation for nodal data.
+Second order accurate conservative interpolation will become available in version 7.1.

  * In contrast to libcf, ESMF bilinear will not interpolate data in cells which have invalid nodes.